 Hair can be infected with Trichophyton (abbreviated as "T".) and Microsporum ("M".) fungi.

-In New Zealand, M. canis is the commonest dermatophyte fungus to cause tinea capitis.
-This fungus is zoophilic i.e. it grows naturally on an animal rather than a human.
-M canis tinea capitis is due to contact with an infected kitten or rarely an older cat or dog.
+In New Zealand, M. canis is the usual dermatophyte fungus to cause tinea capitis.
+This fungus is zoophilic and grows naturally on an animal rather than a human.
+M. canis tinea capitis is due to contact with an infected kitten or rarely an older cat or dog.